 The following restrictions apply when using customer-managed encryption keys:

-You cannot use the JSON API Compose Object method when one or more of the source objects are encrypted with a customer-managed encryption key.
+You cannot perform object composition when one or more of the source objects are encrypted with a customer-managed encryption key.

 You cannot encrypt an object with a customer-managed encryption key by updating the object's metadata.
 Include the key as part of a rewrite of the object instead.